Becoming a Foster Parent

 What foster care is not:

-- a way to make money
+- it is not a way to make money

 How to Become a Foster Family

 All types of foster parents are needed in every part of our country.
 Being a successful foster parent is hard work and it requires opening yourself and your home.
-Yet, foster parenting can be some of the most gratifying work you will ever consider.
+Yet, foster parenting can be the most gratifying work you will ever consider.
 The heart of it, of course, is working with children and their families.
-Foster care also involves partnering with social workers, schools and community resources to meet a young person’s needs.
+Foster care also involves partnering with social workers, schools and community resources to meet an infant, child or young person’s needs.
 All types of people make good foster parents as we all have our own special talents, but keep in mind that foster parenting is not for everyone.
 If your family is thinking of foster care, contact an agency near you, and begin the discussion.

 Foster Parent Qualifications